 - By bus: Bus line 804 and Bus line 821 to Sachsenhausen memorial.

 Love this?
-Explore the entire list of things to do in Oranienburg before you plan your trip.
+Explore the entire list of places to visit in Oranienburg before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Oranienburg and book an accommodation of your choice.